anweiteck/2stageCMOSOpAmp/ttsky25a-opamp/test/README.md

 Note that this time I also tested for a gain of 10dB and 50dB, for whatever reason.

-The maximum gain is 58.5dB, GBW is around 4.5MHz.
+The maximum gain is 58.5dB, BW is around 4.5MHz.

 #### Samples Waves
 This was also the first time I looked at samples waves across different gains and frequencies.
 I noticed that a negative DC offset appeared within the output of the op amp.
 This negative DC offset seemed to increase as gain increased, but was more or less indifferent to changes in frequency.
 I also noticed some choppy waves tips which I thought was a problem but later learned that this was due to my sample rate when collecting simulation data being too low.